The 10 Best Apps for International Travel & Living Abroad in 2026

 Rome2Rio

-Like you might guess from the name, Rome2Rio is a go-to for transportation planning.
-Just input two locations and the app will tell you every mix of trains, planes and automobiles needed to take you!
-I can say from first hand experience that Rome2Rio has helped me cut down on travel time and make the most of my trips abroad.
+As you might guess from the name, Rome2Rio is a go-to for transportation planning.
+Just input two locations and the app will tell you every mix of trains, planes, and automobiles needed to take you!
+I can say from first-hand experience that Rome2Rio has helped me cut down on travel time and make the most of my trips abroad.

 Kakao